My Blog List

 I guess she’s learned something in Belmonte.
 I used to think Jewish last names ended with a Z.

 I don’t know if I should congratulate her for finding a Jewish ancestor.
 Being Jewish is complicated, so why pursue it?
 Jews got killed and persecuted throughout history, from the Spanish Inquisition to Kishinev to the Holocaust.
-In every place where there were Jews, there were pogroms, so why does she want to be part of this trauma?
+In every place where there were Jews, there were pogroms, so why does she want to be part of this curse?
 But she is not deterred by history.
 After discovering Abraão Rodrigues, she joined a Bnei Anusim organization and decided to travel to Portugal and convert to Judaism.
 Before she knew how hard it would be.

 I want to tell her that being Jewish is trouble, but maybe that’s what she wants: to feel special.
 To belong.
 To find meaning and a new purpose in life.